d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 In general,
-the encoder transforms the hidden states at all the time steps into the context variable through a customizable function $q$:
+the encoder transforms the hidden states at all the time steps into the context variable through a customized function $q$:

 $$\mathbf{c} =  q(\mathbf{h}_1, \ldots, \mathbf{h}_T).$$